sambhavsaxena/cfetcher/README.md

 ## to-do

-Configure the `server` directory to use local proxy through the application, instead of providing an open-to-all API.
+Configure the application to set alarms every time a new contest pops up.
+We could also consider sending local push notifications, to start with.
-Understanding this [package.json](https://github.com/sambhavsaxena/ikigai/blob/081e3e781e2621d0205d2d743511ecb66e2ffc7d/frontend/package.json#L3) might help with the implementation.
+[This](https://github.com/zo0r/react-native-push-notification#readme) might help getting started with the idea.

 ## Documentation